jam-esss/jam-esss/README.md

 ## ⭐ Hi!
 I'm James.

-- I am a first year Computer Science student at the University of Essex.
+- I am a Computer Science student at the University of Essex.
-- I'm interested in exploration, programming, photography & gaming!
+- My interests include travel & exploration, programming, photography, and gaming!
-- My favourite games are the Legend of Zelda: Breath of the Wild, Watch Dogs, Cyberpunk 2077 & Apex Legends.
+- My top five games are the Legend of Zelda: Breath of the Wild, Watch Dogs, Cyberpunk 2077, Apex Legends, and Sea of Thieves.
-- I aspire to someday be a software engineer.

 ## 🌱 Currently Learning

 - HTML, CSS, JavaScript, Python, and hopefully a little C++.
-Always looking to learn more!
+- Dutch! 🇳🇱
+- I'm also looking to get CompTIA and Microsoft certifications!

 ## ⚡ Current / Future Projects

-- I am currently focused on perfecting my personal profile website.
+- I am currently focused on completing my University coding assignments and my personal profile website.
 - Along with that, I am doing small Python projects for my own personal tasks.

-- I am looking into C++ projects, and I may be developing it soon!

 ## ✉️ How to Reach Me